-For medical device manufacturers, reaching and engaging today’s busy physicians and C-suite executives is more challenging than ever.
+For healthcare marketers, reaching and engaging today’s busy physicians and C-suite executives is more challenging than ever – especially during and post COVID-19.
 According to the a recent Survey of America’s Physicians, they, are so busy they have no time to see even additional patients, let alone engage with device product sales representatives.
 Furthermore, 80% of physicians report that they are either overextended or at capacity.
 Given this shift, how can medical device marketing professionals capitalize on the limited available time to engage physicians, and who are the best available channels to engage them from a product marketing standpoint?

-Historically, medical device manufacturers primarily engaged physicians via utilization of sales reps directly at the practice, or invite them for a lunch to discuss products further.
+Historically, healthcare marketers primarily engaged physicians via utilization of sales reps directly at the practice, or invite them for a lunch to discuss products further.
 In today’s market, sales and marketing tactics that were effective a decade ago no longer work.

-The following physician engagement strategies have proven fruitful for a number of the leading medical device manufacturers:
+The following physician engagement strategies have proven fruitful for a number of the leading healthcare manufacturers:

 1. Utilization of Personalized Email